 VRMHIGH SIGNALOPERATIONAL10-K

-VRM has completed a major business transformation, emerging from bankruptcy reorganization and pivoting from an e-commerce platform to focus solely on automotive finance (UACC) and AI analytics (CarStory) operations.
+Vroom has completed a major business transformation, emerging from bankruptcy reorganization and pivoting from e-commerce vehicle sales to focus solely on its automotive finance (UACC) and AI analytics (CarStory) subsidiaries.

 Comparing 2026-03-26 vs 2025-03-11View on EDGAR →